guccid0nut/python_projects/README.md

 ## chatGPT idea list

 ### Streamed

-- [AI-Personalized Greetings](https://www.twitch.tv/videos/2125259476): Extend the "Hello World" project by using the API to generate personalized greetings based on user interests provided at input.
+Coming Soon

 ### Not streamed yet
+- AI-Personalized Greetings: Extend the "Hello World" project by using the API to generate personalized greetings based on user interests provided at input.
 - AI-Hint Guess the Number: Incorporate AI to provide contextual hints based on the distance of the guess from the target number, possibly using natural language to make the hints more engaging.
 - AI-Powered Interactive Assistant: Develop a web-based interface using Flask that integrates OpenAI's API to create an